w3f/Grant-Milestone-Delivery/evaluations/subalfred_2_alxs.md

 `cargo install subalfred` still fails, but the team noted that they will fix the rc version for the next milestone.

-I am able to use Subalfred and run commands such as `subalfred check`.
+I am able to use Subalfred and run commands such as `subalfred check` and `subalfred features`.
 Very useful tool!
 Some docs were updated.
 I agree with my colleague that the documentation could improve.
 The "episodes" help, but it would be nice to see an introductory paragraph as well for each page.

 **Tests**